Xakaiczar/ProjectWarehouseWreckage/README.md

 And a game over screen:

 GO SCREEN IMG

+### Main
+Tying it all together!

+I have a lot of for-each loops that probably need condensing.

 ### Conclusion
 With the addition of a proper win condition and a HUD that clearly communicates the state of the game with the player, it actually feels like a game.
 It still has a lot of room for improvement though!
 Maybe I'll revisit this project when I'm a little better trained.